CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial4_tellingstories.md

 ### Preparing the map to print

-In the top-left `project` menu, select `print layout`.

-![printlayout]

- Once that window opens, click on the icon on the left to add a map.

-![addmaplayout]

- You can play around with the size you want your map to be on the page, and the extent - e.g. do you want to focus just on South Brooklyn or the whole city?
+From the `project` menu, select `print layout`. ![printlayout].
+Once that window opens, add your map through the drop-down menu `add:add map` or click on add map icon ![addmaplayout].
+Draw a rectangle where you want to place your map.
+Play around with the size you want your map to be on the page, and the extent - e.g. do you want to focus just on South Brooklyn or the whole city?

--*Add a legend.* Click on the legend icon and draw a rectangle on top of your map - ideally somewhere without much going on.

-![addlegend]

-We almost always have to clean up the legend items - in this case, I went back into the map and edited the percentages so they'd be more readable.
+- #### *Add a legend.* Click on the legend icon and draw a rectangle on top of your map - ideally somewhere without much going on.![addlegend].
+The legend items almost always need cleaning - in this case, I went back into the map and edited the percentages so they'd be more readable.

-- *Add a title*
+- #### *Add a title*
 Click on the add text box, and draw a rectangle where you want your title.
-Write, then make the font bigger so that it's legible - probably between 18 - 32 - point.
+Write, then make the font bigger so that it's legible - probably between 18 - 32 - point.![addtitle]

-![addtitle]

-- *Add source information*
+- #### *Add source information*
 Draw another text rectangle and write out the data source and any other notes.

-- *Add a scale bar*
+- #### *Add a scale bar*
 It's always important to situate maps in space - most people know roughly where New York City is, and how big it is, but it's still important to flag!

-- *Add north arrow*
+- #### *Add north arrow*
-Click on the add image icon on the left, and then navigate (on the right side) to the `item properties` tab.
+Click on the add image icon on the left, and then navigate (on the right side) to the `item properties` tab. ![northarrow1]

-![northarrow1]

 Click on `search directories` and preset options will open for different styles of north arrows (and other icons).